thankthemaker/rESCue/README.md

 ## Features

+- Support for Front- and Backlight
+- Battery monitor (visual and acoustic)
+- transparent BLE-UART bridge for VESC-App

 ### Front- and backlight control

 When powered the lights show a short startup sequence.
 While riding, the LEDs in drive direction are shining white and the LEDs facing against riding direction shine red.